raganwald/javascript-allonge-six/manuscript/markdown/ValuesAndExpressions/numbers.md

     -(3 + 5)
       //=> -8

-There are lots and lots more operators that can be used with numbers, including bitwise operators like `|` and `&` that allow you to operate directly on a number's binary representation, and a number of opther operators that perform assignment or logical comparision that we will look at later.
+There are lots and lots more operators that can be used with numbers, including bitwise operators like `|` and `&` that allow you to operate directly on a number's binary representation, and a number of other operators that perform assignment or logical comparison that we will look at later.